 Studies of Meditation on the Brain

 Meditation for teens has also been proven to reduce “wandering mind,” which is associated with unhappiness.
 In addition, it can increase empathy, decrease ADHD symptoms, and improve concentration.

-Another study, conducted at Boston Latin School by the Kripalu Institute for Extraordinary Living (KIEL) and funded by the National Institute on Drug Abuse, indicated that yoga practice (which includes a strong mindfulness component) can decrease adolescents’ willingness to smoke cigarettes.
+Another study was conducted at Boston Latin School by the Kripalu Institute for Extraordinary Living (KIEL) and funded by the National Institute on Drug Abuse.
+This study indicated that yoga practice (which includes a strong mindfulness component) can decrease adolescents’ willingness to smoke cigarettes.

 Yoga Increases Self-Awareness

 According to Sat Bir S. Khalsa of Harvard Medical School, the KIEL’s research director, “Qualitative data collection reveals that adolescents are less anxious and sleep better after doing yoga.
 In addition, their self-awareness and ease in their body increase.
 And, their worldview begins to shift toward a more positive alignment.”

 The data is clear: Mindfulness works.

 So what does this feel like from the inside, particularly for those in recovery?
 Angel Grant, a yoga teacher and cofounder of Drugs Over Dinner—describes it beautifully: “By practicing meditation, you’re able to gently develop a capacity to witness pain as it happens inside you.
 Eventually, you’re able to do this without letting the stories your mind tells you cause you to act self-destructively.”